Many people who take our courses are professionals who have always had the itch to do something creative.

 It was the first creative writing that he’d ever done and he said it gave him the confidence to keep writing.

 He started writing his first screenplay at age 40, which turned into his first film, Killer Elite, starring Jason Statham, Clive Owen and Robert De Niro.
-The film opens in Australia on February 23 and we recently had a chance to chat with Matt about his creative journey.
+I recently had a chance to chat with Matt about his creative journey.

 How did you make the move from advertising to writing feature films?